Local Diffusion Models and Phases of Data Distributions: Guidance of Neural Network Design in Diffusion Models

-\emph{Guidance of neural network design in diffusion models.---} According to the definition of the phase of data distributions based on the local recoverability, we can provide three guiding principles of designing neural networks for learning score functions in diffusion models.
+According to the definition of the phase of data distributions based on the local recoverability, we can provide three guiding principles of designing neural networks for learning score functions in diffusion models.

-First, we only need a small neural network to learn the score function when the data distribution $P_n$ is far from the phase boundary, and use a large neural network when $P_n$ is close to the phase boundary.
+First, we only need a small neural network to learn the score function when the data distribution $P_n$ is far from the phase boundary, and use a large neural network when $P_n$ is close to the phase boundary (see Fig.\,\ref{fig:guidance}).
 This is because local denoisers can connect two distributions in the same phase by definition.
 Second, in the practice of diffusion models, the time step length $\dt$ is not fixed over the whole diffusion process.
 One can choose arbitrary step-dependent $\{\dt_n\}$, and the series $\{\dt_n\}$ is called the \textit{noise schedule} in diffusion models.
 The perspective of data distribution phases suggests that, for those commonly used schedules, we may insert more time steps when $P_n$ is close to the phase boundary to increase the quality of the denoised images.
 Third, in the case where $P_n$ is far from the phase boundary, if the distance $r_n$ is sufficiently small, we can even learn the score function directly from the data distribution without using any neural networks.
-Because the local denoiser only requires the information of a small region due to Eq.\,(\ref{eq:local_bayes_ch}), the corresponding marginal probability value can be estimated with not too many samples of data $X_t$, e.g., through kernel density estimation \cite{rosenblatt1956remarks, parzen1962estimation}.
+Because the local denoiser only requires the information of a small region due to Eq.\,(\ref{eq:local_bayes_ch}), the corresponding marginal probability value can be estimated with not too many samples of data $X_n$, e.g., through kernel density estimation \cite{rosenblatt1956remarks, parzen1962estimation}.